 Answers by e-mail to

-All correct entries go into the draw for the prize which this month is a £20 M & S Voucher.
+All correct entries go into the draw for the prize.

 Don’t forget that the quiz is based on the two Gilmorton display boards.
 One situated on the front wall of the village hall and the other is in the recreation ground near the entrance to the tennis courts on Lutterworth Road.